QBobWatson/ipe2tikz/README.md

 ## Usage

-This ipelet supports exporting TikZ code for the current view on the current page to a file, or replacing the selected objects by a text box containing the TikZ code used to produce those objects.
+This ipelet supports exporting the current view to a TeX file, or replacing the selected objects by a text box containing the TikZ code used to produce those objects.

 Before you start, you should choose whether you want to primarily use TikZ's styles or Ipe's styles.